drnaylor-oc/matchsticks-wasm/README.md

 # Matchsticks and Numbers: WebAssembly library

-This small Rust code is designed to at least obfuscate the Matchsticks algorithm to try to deter people from just looking it up, while allowing it all to run server side.
+This small Rust code is designed to at least obfuscate the Matchsticks algorithm to try to deter people from just looking it up, while allowing it all to run client side.

 This has been generated from the Rust WebAssembly template.